P&O Cruises: 1995–2008: first newbuilds and changes of ownership

-2008–present: Expansion, modernisation, and COVID-19
+2008–present: expansion and modernisation

-The fleet expanded and modernised with the addition of the 116,017-ton newbuild Ventura in 2008, and her sister Azura in 2010.
-Artemis departed the fleet in 2011 and was replaced by a second Adonia, which like Artemis had previously been Royal Princess for Princess Cruises.
+The fleet expanded and modernised with the addition of the 116,017-ton newbuild Ventura in 2008 and her sister Azura in 2010.
+Artemis also departed the fleet in 2011 and was replaced by a second Adonia, which like Artemis had formerly been Royal Princess for Princess Cruises.

 In 2012, P&O Cruises celebrated the 175th anniversary of the Peninsular Steam Navigation Company by staging a 'Grand Event', in which the entire fleet was assembled in Southampton.

-In 2014, the company introduced a new livery, based on the Union Jack, to emphasise its British heritage, and in 2015, the 143,730-ton newbuild Britannia joined the fleet.
-Adonia transferred to Carnival's new Fathom brand in 2016, returned in 2017, and then departed the fleet permanently in 2018.
-In 2019, the company's first newbuild, Oriana, also departed the fleet.
+The company's modernisation continued with the introduction of a new livery in 2014 based on the Union Jack, to emphasise its British heritage, and the arrival of the 143,730-ton newbuild Britannia in 2015.
+More departures followed; Adonia transferred to Carnival's new Fathom brand between 2016 and 2017, before departing permanently in 2018, and Oriana, the company's first newbuild, departed in 2019.

-In March 2020, P&O Cruises joined every other cruise line worldwide in suspending passenger operations as a precaution against the emergent COVID-19 pandemic.
-This led to the departure of Oceana in July 2020, as Carnival sold multiple older ships across their fleets in order to increase liquidity.
-It also delayed the arrival of the 184,089-ton newbuild Iona from May 2020 to October 2020.
-Iona was the UK's first ship to be powered by liquefied natural gas (LNG) rather than fuel oil, which was intended to make her more environmentally friendly.
-The company resumed passenger operations in June 2021, after fifteen months, with Britannia being the first of the fleet to sail, followed by Iona in August 2021.
+In March 2020, P&O Cruises joined every cruise line worldwide in suspending passenger operations as a result of the COVID-19 pandemic.
+This led to the departure of Oceana in July 2020, as Carnival sold older ships across its fleets in order to increase liquidity.
+Operations would not resume until fifteen months later, in June 2021.

+The company continued to expand with the addition of the 184,089-ton newbuild Iona in 2020, although her maiden voyage was delayed until the following year by the pandemic, and her sister Arvia in 2022.
+These became the first ships built for the British market to be powered by liquefied natural gas (LNG), rather than fuel oil, in an effort to make them more environmentally friendly.

-In March 2022, P&O Cruises suffered a public backlash following a mass firing of staff by P&O Ferries, another former subsidiary of P&O. They subsequently embarked on an advertising campaign in national newspapers and on social media in order to clarify their separate ownership.
+In March 2022, P&O Cruises suffered a public backlash following a mass firing of staff by P&O Ferries, another former subsidiary of P&O. They subsequently embarked on an advertising campaign in national newspapers and on social media to clarify their separate ownership.

-Arvia, a sister ship to Iona, joined the fleet in December 2022.